tomberek/mcm/manual/ii.md

 of a State or Territory of the United States.

---SECT-- 3.
+&sect; 3.
 "Vessel" as including all means of water transportation.

       The